 About our Bells

-12 + 2 Bells, 27-1-24 (1400kg) in D
+12 + 2 Bells, 27-1-24 (1400kg) tuned to D

 Before the completion of the tower, three bells were hung at the level of the current belfry floor, consisting of two bells cast in 1866, originally part of the ring at Old St Paul's, and the Francis bell, given in memory of Francis Dillon Bell and Francis Henry Dillon Bell.
 They hung there for many years until the funds were raised to build the tower to its current height.
 The Dean at the time, James Thomas, was very enthusiastic about the bells and decided 14 were needed, making it the biggest ring of bells in New Zealand!

-8 of the bells are second hand.
-They were originally hung in St Edmund's church, Northampton, England, but the church became redundant in the 1970's and the bells had no further use.
-They were removed from the tower in 1979 and put into storage at John Taylor & Co bell foundry where they were originally cast.
+8 of the bells are second-hand.
+They were originally hung in St Edmund's church, Northampton, England, but the church became redundant in the 1970s, and the bells had no further use.
+They were removed from the tower in 1979 and put into storage at John Taylor & Co bell foundry, where they were originally cast.
 The availability of these bells soon became known to the Dean, and as they had found no use elsewhere in the diocese, they were incorporated into a new ring of 14 for the cathedral.
-As part of the process, the old 2nd bell was retuned and the 6th was recast, as it had poor tone.
-The rest of the bells received a good clean-up and light retuning.
-The remaining 6 bells were cast in 1981, and were shipped to Wellington along with the frame and fittings.
+As part of the process, the old 2nd bell was retuned and the 6th was recast, as it had a poor tone.
+The rest of the bells received a good clean-up and light re-tuning.
+To make the remaining six bells, the two 1866 bells from Old St Paul's were melted down and contributed to the casting of the four smallest bells and the flat sixth, ninth, and tenor.

-An article in the Ringing World, No. 5627 March 1, 2019, describes some of the history surrounding the removal of the bells from St Edmund's
+An article in the Ringing World, No. 5627, March 1, 2019, describes some of the history surrounding the removal of the bells from St Edmund's

 You can read more about the bells by following the links below: